mihiran-paranamanage/auction-web-app-with-angular-symfony/README.md

 * As an example, if you use MySQL locally with 3306 port, MySQL container will not work.
 In that case, you may have to stop the local MySQL service by running, "sudo service mysql stop" and then run the ./installer.sh script again.
 * If you get any npm errors while installing, give full permission to the application root folder, delete client/package-lock.json file and run the ./installer.sh script again.
 * If you get any composer errors while installing, give full permission to the application root folder, delete server/composer-lock.json file and run the ./installer.sh script again.
+* If you get any composer errors something like, Fatal error: Uncaught LogicException: Symfony Runtime is missing.
+Try running "composer require symfony/runtime", first log into the php docker container by running "sudo docker exec -it auction_php bash", then run the mentioned command in the error message (in this case, it is "composer require symfony/runtime") in the php docker cotainer.

 ### Install (on Windows or Mac)